 When duct tape fails, try super glue.
 We’ve had a few things break in our trailer that some glue was all we needed to set things right.
 The same goes for our truck.
 Patching loose trim or the like the moment it starts to go saves you a lot of trouble down the road.

 Headlamps are far handier than normal flashlights when doing repairs or maintenance when the light is not so good.
 It’s not exactly essential but it sure is handy.

 You need to keep your hitch greased to prevent wear and ensure it pivots nicely.
 The smaller and cleaner the grease gun the better.
 The one we recommend is cheap and comes with a rubber cap to keep things tidy.

 The most common use for these is to level your trailer.
 You position them behind the wheels on the low side and drive up onto them.
 You can also use them under your stabilizers and for your front jack.
 Finally, if you have a dual or triple axle Airstream they are the best way to change a tire.
-Just drive the tire you aren’t changing onto the blocks and the other will be off the ground for you.
+Just drive the tire you aren’t changing the blocks and the other will be off the ground for you.
 We own two packs of 10 to be on the safe side.

-Chances are that you already have measuring tape.
+Chances are that you already have a measuring tape.
 It comes in especially handy in Airstream life when shopping.
-We learned that you really want to make sure items you buy are going to fit nicely in the places you want to store them.
+We learned that you really want to make sure the items you buy are going to fit nicely in the places you want to store them.

 Safety Glasses and other safety gear

 You want to keep your eyes safe while working.
 I like simple safety glasses better than full goggles.
 You may also want some ear protection (these are neat because they cancel loud noises but you can still hear and converse).
 A good pair of gloves that are tough but flexible.
 Finally, you may want a good apron to protect your clothes from damage and stains.
 Our apron has saved our clothes from some of the worst greases stains that would otherwise turn them to scrap!

 Tire Changing Gear